VOBYUS/demo/README.md

 ### Action Items for class 7/10
 -  create graph in demo`SK` `JK`
--  get aiortc to run on computer using docker`MK`
+-  get aiortc to run on computer using`MK`
 - for demo: graph, sound effect, links to fundraiser
 - *in video: show REAL progress, give illusion that you're pretty much there with the technology
 ## Update for 6/28